masutaka/gist_updater/README.md

 # GistUpdater

-Updates your Gist files which are defined in YAML file.
+Updates your Gist files which are defined in YAML.

 ## Installation